c9dong/DCDMagnifyingGlassView/README.md

 //How much you want to magnify the view, default is 2x class func setScale(scale: CGFloat)

-//Allow you to drag the view, default is false class func allowDragging(allowDragging: Bool)
+//Allow you to drag the view, default is true class func allowDragging(allowDragging: Bool)

 //Allows you to set the frame of the view.
 The size of the frame will always convert to a square,